17liamnaddell/schoolwork/HighSchool/plog.md

 I installed gentoo onto a tower, and installed arch linux onto that tower.
 I got FORGE modloader and optifine working together.
 I installed a few mods, and wrote the curriculum for the camp(an abstract version)

+## Tuesday, Jun 20

+I wrote a program that swaps out the worlds for minecraft automatically did about 4 hours today